Must Go Faster

 The Advice

-Honestly, I don’t really have any.
+Unfortunately, I don’t really have any.
 Perhaps I wrote this to find some.
 Perhaps I wrote it to give more of a voice to the people in the middle.

-+ On the one hand, if AI is what it’s proponents believe it to be, AI will allow me to build things I could have never dreamed of building before at a pace previously unfathomable.
++ On the one hand, if AI is what its proponents believe it to be, AI will allow me to build things I could have never dreamed of building before at a pace previously unfathomable.
 This is good.

-– On the other hand, it makes my work significantly less enjoyable.
+– On the other hand, it makes my work far less enjoyable.
 It leaves me feeling like I will never reach the optimal frontier of my work again.
 “I could always go faster if I could just leverage… X”.
 It’s a T-Rex can that cannot be escaped.
 This is bad.

-I wonder what AI would do.
+I wonder what AI would do?